Signed Into Law

 Which agencies enforce SB827?

-SB827 is enforced by Secretary of State and General Custodian of Election Records (County Level).
+SB827 is enforced by General Custodian of Election Records (County Level) and Secretary of State.

 Q

-The compliance urgency for SB827 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB827 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q